 8. Everest Base Camp Trek – by Emma Adventures

 The Everest Base Camp trek in Nepal should be on everyone’s bucket list.
-It is certainly one of the most memorable experiences I have.
+It is certainly one of the most unforgettable travel experiences I have.
 Situated in the Himalayas in Nepal, Mount Everest is the highest mountain in the world, and trekking to its base camp is one of the most beautiful journeys in the world.

 Stay in teahouses in the mountains for 10-14 days and as you journey through beautiful scenery and experience local life in Nepal.
 Although a tough trek, it’s certainly doable with the right training and well worth the effort.
 It’s a great feeling waking up in a lovely teahouse surrounded by mountains every day, to a home-cooked meal and only having to worry about how far you have to hike that day.